Collection module UI components

 Render create payment method

-The renderCreatePaymentMethod function accepts a single params object
+The renderCreatePaymentMethod function accepts a single params object.

-• policy: Object.
-Optional.
-Used when the create payment method is for a policy.
+policyObjectNoUsed when the payment method is being created for a policy.

-• application: Object.
-Optional.
-Used when the created payment method is for an application.
+applicationObjectNoUsed when the payment method is being created for an application.

-// Create content to be returned in Root dashboard and Embed
+// Create content to be returned in Root Dashboard and Embed.

-const renderCreatePaymentMethod = (params: { application: object; policyholder: object; policy: object }) => {
+const renderCreatePaymentMethod = (params: {

 return `<!DOCTYPE html>